-The Company has committed to attend several conferences and purchase other services which will result in the Company paying \$46,359 throughout the remainder of 2020, \$84,092 in two to three years and \$9,204 in four to five years.
+The Company has committed to purchase certain services which will result in the Company paying \$187,832 within one year and \$317,724 in two to three years.

-The Company has employment arrangements with the Chief Executive Officer, Chief Technical Officer and Chief Product Officer which provide that, should a change in control event occur, as defined in the employment arrangements, these individuals will receive lump sum payments equal to 24 months of their then current base salary.
+The Company has employment arrangements with the Chief Executive Officer, Chief Information Officer and Chief Product Officer which provide that, should a change in control event occur, as defined in the employment arrangements, these individuals will receive lump sum payments equal to 24 months of their then current base salary.